miteshbsjat/gitcloak/examples/multi_files.md

-# Simple gitcloak Initialization and Encrypting Single File
+# gitcloak Initialization and Encrypting Multiple Files

 In this example, multiple files (wildcard `demo*.txt`) matching regex `demo.*.txt$` in are encrypted using `gitcloak`.